MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/implementation-considerations-offline.md

 [!include[banner](../includes/banner.md)]

-This article is intended for people who implement offline functionality related to the Microsoft Dynamics 365 Commerce Modern POS or Store Commerce applications.
-This article describes features, functionality, and implementation tips related to the usage of offline functionality.
+This article is intended for people who implement offline functionality that's related to the Microsoft Dynamics 365 Commerce Modern POS or Store Commerce application.
+This article describes features, functionality, and implementation tips that are related to the use of offline functionality.

 Proper configuration and synchronization of data is crucial to a correct implementation.
 Regardless of business requirements, IT infrastructure, and overall preparedness, if data isn't correctly synchronized, the whole environment is effectively useless.
 Therefore, a top priority is to understand what is required to configure, generate, synchronize, and verify data across the full implementation.
 This goes from Commerce headquarters through the Commerce Scale Unit to the brick-and-mortar stores that use Modern POS (with or without an offline database) and other in-store components.
 Commerce Data Exchange (CDX) is the Commerce functionality that replicates and synchronizes data across databases.
 However, CDX differs from typical data replication functionality because it also allows for filtering.
 CDX helps minimize data sets by generating only data that is specific to the channels that were specified for selection, filtering specific tables from offline databases, and filtering expired records for data that is no longer used, such as expired discounts.